There is a secret to living this Christian life, and it’s a secret most Christians don’t know.

 Watchman Nee called this the gospel for Christians.
 “The self you loathe is there on the cross in Christ.”

 If the average believer could grasp hold of this truth—I died—half of our church programs would cease immediately.
+(Pastors would be set free!)
 We would stop trying to reform the old man because the old man is dead.

 Want to live, really live with Jesus?
 Then let this truth take root in your heart: